darkmode-askus/darkmode-askus.github.io/index.md

 - A character limit is put on the prompt to avoid complicated prompt injection attacks.

 - Only contexts that have a similarity of 0.8 (1.0 being most similar) or higher are considered.
 This means that if the user's question is not similar to any data in the database, a request to OpenAI's GPT 3.5 model is not made.
 In this case, a prompt injection is not possible.

-- We prompt Hoku with this
+- We prompt Hoku with this:
 ```
 You are Hoku, an AI chat assistant to help University of Hawaii students and staff.
 You give at most 3 sentence answers in the form of a text message.